Constitution of the New York State Young Democrats

-The Hudson Valley Vice President shall cover Dutchess, Orange, Putnam, Rockland, and Westchester Counties.
+The Hudson Valley Vice President shall cover Dutchess, Orange, Putnam, Rockland, Sullivan, Ulster, and Westchester Counties.

 Section 3.5.
 Northern Vice President.

-The Northern Vice President shall cover Clinton, Essex, Franklin, Hamilton, Herkimer, Jefferson, Lewis, Oneida, Oswego, St. Lawrence, and Warren Counties.
+The Northern Vice President shall cover Clinton, Essex, Franklin, Hamilton, Herkimer, Lewis, St. Lawrence, and Warren Counties.

-The Western Region Vice President shall cover Allegany, Cattaraugus, Chautauqua, Chemung, Erie, Genesee, Livingston, Monroe, Niagara, Ontario, Orleans, Steuben, and Wyoming Counties.
+The Western Region Vice President shall cover Alleghany, Cattaraugus, Chautauqua, Erie, Genesee, Livingston, Monroe, Niagara, Orleans, and Wyoming Counties.

 All Chartered Chapters may cast votes in elections for officers, except that in the election of Regional Vice Presidents.
 In the case of the election of Regional Vice Presidents, only Chartered Chapters within the region that the Vice President covers may vote.

 The Secretary shall keep a record of all meetings of the organization, a roll of its members and a copy of the formal reports of its officers.
 Any change in Chapter leadership shall be reported to the Secretary to update before the next State Executive Board meeting.
 All meeting minutes shall be available and provided to any chapter member upon request.

 Section 5.
 Treasurer.

 The Treasurer shall receive and disburse all funds of the organization.
 They shall keep records of all receipts and disbursements which may be audited biennially upon demand of the State Executive Committee.